University of California, Davis: Transportation

 Bicyclists are ubiquitous on campus and in the city.
 Both the university and municipality encourages this with bicycle-only infrastructure such as bike circles, large bike lanes, and traffic signals specifically for bikes.
 UC Davis has a road and mountain bike team which has won several national championship titles.
 The campus police department also has some of its officers patrol on bicycles and take bicycling under the influence ("BUI") and bicycling without a headlight at night very seriously.
-All bikes on the UC Davis campus must be registered with a California Bicycle license or they risk being sold at the on campus bike auction.
 Students usually have their bicycles serviced on-campus at the ASUCD Bike Barn or at other bike shops around town.
+Students who do not own bicycles can rent an electric bicycle or scooter from Spin, which can be found around campus near bike racks.

 UC Davis is also well known for its bus service, Unitrans, and its trademark London double decker buses.
 It has been in operation since 1968 and is believed to be the only general purpose (non-sightseeing) transit system in the U.S. to operate vintage double deck buses in daily service.
 The system is operated and managed entirely by students and offers fixed-route transportation throughout the city.
-There is also an inter-campus bus service that ferries back and forth between UC Davis and UC Berkeley twice daily, from Monday to Friday.
 Davis is also one of the busiest stations of the Capitol Corridor intercity railroad service operated by Amtrak between the Bay Area and Sacramento.

 The central campus is bounded by freeways on two sides (Highway 113 and Interstate 80).
 All other UC campuses are either somewhat distant from the closest freeway or are directly adjacent to only one freeway.
 Two freeway exits are entirely within UCD's boundaries.
 One, off Highway 113, is signed "UC Davis / Hutchison Drive" and the other, off Interstate 80, is signed exclusively as "UC Davis."
 Despite the university's extensive bicycle infrastructure and public transportation service, easy freeway access coupled with increasing housing costs in the city of Davis has led to increased numbers of students commuting via automobile.
 Some students choose to live in the neighboring communities of Sacramento, Dixon or Woodland, and use their own cars or the county-wide Yolobus to get to UC Davis.
 In addition, a private charter bus that connected the Davis and Sacramento campuses was replaced in 2020 by the Causeway Connection bus service, in partnership with Yolobus and Sacramento Regional Transit.
 Other students also commute by motorcycle, but are also subject to similar parking rates as their four-wheeled counterparts.